Haltroy/Foster-Manager/INSTALL.md

 If your system is either `amd64` or `x86_64`, use `x64` package.

 Some file managers such as KDE's Dolphin includes file verification.
 To do this, open up properties and navigate to `Checksums` tab.
-Then, copy any of the file checksum you want and wait until it verifies.
+Then, copy any of the file checksum you want and wait until it verifies or press the button near the field.

 Download the tarball which is designed to your architecture in [Releases page](https://github.com/haltroy/foster/releases/).
 Names of file looks like this: `fosterman-[Processor type].tar...`